CSVAD/sam/finalProject/README.md

 Steps:
 1. Making a few simple components first
-2. Setting up a GUI that allows to drag and drop (or maybe an other interaction technique) components in a grid layout (that allows for snapping components together)
+2. Setting up a GUI that allows to drag and drop (or maybe another interaction technique) components in a grid layout (that allows for snapping components together)
 3. Integrating mechanical physics principle: gravity, speed, force, force moment to make the interaction between components as realistic as possible.
 4. Adding communication to a microcontroller in order to physically control the controllable components of a kinetic project that would be based on a design made within the tool.

 This project idea comes from the fact that having a simple framework to design my kinetic work would be very helpful.
-Of course, one could use CAD or Autodesk, but the idea here is to create something easy to prototype with. [.....]
+Of course, one could use AutoCAD or SOLIDWORKS, but the goal here is to create something easy to prototype with such as a Processing sketch.
+This could be the first version of a more complex software that I would like to develop in the future, maybe as part of my Ph.D. research.

-This project builds on this, this and this. [......]
+This project builds on projects such as [Volume](https://softlabnyc.com/portfolio/volume/) by SOFTlab, which involves a processing interface to monitor and control the states of a mirrors and lights installation.